artainmo/web-development/other/DevOps/README.md

 * We can be on the lookout for news of scheduled outages, vulnerabilities, or cancellations.
 * We can define fallback strategies for our external dependencies.
 If we detect that a dependency is not working, we might switch to a different dependency, or hide the functionality that depends on the failing service.

-To protect from malicious actors, see the 'cybersecurity' course.
+To protect from malicious actors, see the [cybersecurity course](https://github.com/artainmo/WebDevelopment/tree/main/other/cybersecurity).

 Some important metrics that indicate a system’s resiliency include:
 * Uptime, or what percentage of the time is our system available.